bor0/gidti/manuscript/chapter6.md

 our_third_proof (Succ k) = ?inductive_hypothesis
 ```

-Note how we used pattern match against the definition of natural numbers.
+Note how we used pattern matching against the definition of natural numbers.
 Pattern matching is similar to using proof by cases.
 Checking the types of the holes:

 ```
 Holes: Main.inductive_hypothesis, Main.base